quirozity/cloud_class_lab1/README.md

 `$ sudo kill -9 [task#]`

 - test running app on local machine

--
+# Build app on cloud

-*we will se the app service instead of the droplet to go serverless.
+ * we will anndon the droplet and use the app service instead of the droplet to go serverless.
 If we wan to build it on the droplet it will require more work: https://tecadmin.net/deploying-flask-application-on-ubuntu-apache-wsgi/ *

 - deploy on digital ocean apps with gunicorn https://docs.digitalocean.com/tutorials/app-deploy-flask-app/
+- Try deploying the ccs quiz app: https://github.com/quirozity/quizapp1.git
+- Remember to update the run command with `gunicorn --worker-tmp-dir /dev/shm app:app`

 ****************************************************************************************

-Part V: Play
+# Part V: Play

 Review Digital Ocean's Cloud Guide and try any one of their demos: https://www.digitalocean.com/community/tutorial-series/getting-started-with-cloud-computing